About this event

 - In the event of an incident on track, drivers must remain in their cars while safety crews assess the scene.

 - If a car is disabled and needs to be taken into the paddock by a recovery vehicle, the driver will be transported back to their pit area by the ambulance.

 Events will be held with strict COVID-19 guidelines in place, including:

-- Face masks covering your mouth and nose must be worn at all times by everyone when inside any Raceway building or enclosed space.
+- Face masks covering your mouth and nose must be worn at all times by everyone on the Raceway property, both indoors or outdoors.